-- a.
-A research university bachelor's degree in business administration or related field consisting of a minimum total of 60 EC in advanced courses in strategic management, marketing, supply chain management/operations, finance and accounting as well as a minimum total of 20 EC in qualitative and quantitative research methods and statistics.; - b.
-Proficiency in English at CEFR level C1, to be proven by - IELTS: minimum overall score 7.0 and minimum sub scores 6.5, or - TOEFL (iBT): minimum overall score 100 + minimum sub scores 22 (Reading, Listening and Speaking) and 24 for Writing, or - TOEFL ITP issued by the Erasmus Language & Training Centre: minimum overall score 575, or - Cambridge ESOL: Equal to CAE- minimum grade of B or CPE- minimum grade of C, or - Cambridge BEC Higher Minimum grade B, or - CEFR test results: English course/test results at C1 level taken at any national accredited university of applied science or research university within the EU/EEA.
+- b.
+Proficiency in English at CEFR level C1, to be proven by - IELTS: minimum overall score 7.0 and minimum sub-scores 6.5, or - TOEFL (iBT): minimum overall score 100 + minimum sub-scores 22 (Reading, Listening and Speaking) and 24 for Writing, or - Cambridge ESOL: Equal to CAE- minimum grade of B or CPE- minimum grade of C, or - Cambridge BEC Higher Minimum grade B, or - CEFR test results: English course/test results at C1 level taken at any national accredited university of applied science or research university within the EU/EEA.
 All aspects of the language must be tested (reading, writing, listening and oral skills).

-No other English language test results will be accepted.
+No other English-language test results will be accepted.
 The test results must be verifiable.